The Origin of Turbo Sliders Unlimited

 The Future

-Because of its open design and community driven approach, the future of Turbo Sliders Unlimited will ultimately be decided by its players.
+Thanks to its open design and community driven approach, the future of Turbo Sliders Unlimited is ultimately decided by its players.

 The old Turbo Sliders development lasted for over 10 years and the new incarnation is built to last, too.
 The main motivation to develop the game is that it is both fun to make and play.
-As long as that holds true, it doesn’t matter how many players might buy the game - the development will continue as there is complete freedom with no financial obligations.
+As long as that holds true, the development will continue, as there is complete freedom with no financial obligations.

-Right now, I am eagerly waiting to see what the future brings.
-All I know is that there are going to be lots of exciting races, fierce battles, and mayhem - and the best mods are most probably still to be found!
+I am eagerly waiting to see what the future brings.
+All I know is that there are going to be lots of exciting races, fierce battles, and mayhem and many new fun game modes might still be found by the players.

-This is just the start of a long and epic journey!
+This is still just the start of a long and epic journey!